AndrzejKebab/Unity-JobScheduler/README.md

 # Unity JobScheduler

+## Warning
+This is WIP and yet not tested!

 ## Overview

 The `JobScheduler` system provides a Burst-compatible framework for efficiently managing Unity's job system.
 It offers specialized schedulers for different job types (`IJob`, `IJobFor`, and `IJobParallelFor`), with batched scheduling and completion to minimize main thread blocking.